efriel94/gsw-scheme-rs/README.md

 # GSW Scheme in Rust

 This is a rust implementation of the levelled-HE GSW (Gentry Sahai Waters) scheme.
-Currently the implementation only supports encrpyting single bits but will.
+Currently the implementation only supports encrypting single-bit plaintexts in the message space `{0,1}`.

 ## Todo